ICSCR/icscr.github.io/index.md

 * Is the resource easy to use?

 ### Submission details
 Papers must have between 4 and 8 pages, be written in English and follow the instructions in the Manuscript Formatting and Templates page.
-Other details in the [main track website](https://www.ieee-icsc.org/).

 #### Important dates
 * Abstract Submission Deadline: **September 28, 2020, 11:59pm PDT**